tLewisII/TJLLazyProperties/README.md

 TJLLazyProperties
 =================

-Automatically generate lazy getters for properties.
+Automatically generate lazy getters for object-type properties.
 Takes all of the properties of a class and generates getters in such a manner as:
  ```
 -(id)object {
   if(!_object) {